June 23, 2021 The Vein Institute

 How to prevent venous ulcers

 If you have been diagnosed with venous insufficiency or varicose veins, you’re at risk for developing venous ulcers.
-Take the following precautions to promote good vein health and reduce your risk factors:
+So take the following precautions to promote good vein health and reduce your risk factors:

 • Check your feet and legs every day: start at the top and move down to the ankles and feet.
-Take notice of any changes in colour and texture.
+Be sure to take notice of any changes in colour and texture.

 • Eat healthily and exercise: a diet rich in antioxidants (fresh fruits and veggies) and staying active helps to promote good blood flow and improve vein health.